MGMT5516 Social Impact: Entrepreneurs and Social Innovation

 - Students are able to (1) describe the trends and drivers reshaping the dynamics of the social economy; (2) identify the new organisational forms and other consequent influences resulting from the accelerating integration of business, government and community based organisations; (3) critically evaluate concepts such as social entrepreneurship, social enterprise/business, social value creation, social innovation, social investment and social impact assessment; and (4) analyse global trends and organisations that effect social change, social innovation and impact.

-- Typically this unit is assessed in the following ways: (1) class participation, reflections and exercises; (2) individual assignment; and (3) group assignment.
+- Indicative assessments in this unit are as follows: (1) class participation, reflections and exercises; (2) individual assignment; and (3) group assignment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.